Excursions from Inverness

 Hiking on the South Loch Ness Trail

-We are not big hikers.
-Nevertheless, we do not want to miss to draw the hikers among you to the new hiking trail, which makes it possible to circumnavigate the lake.
-This is surely one of the Inverness excursions that will be remembered.
+One of the excursions for walkers from Inverness is the South Loch Ness Trail.
+We are not great hikers.
+Nevertheless, we do not want to fail to draw the attention of hikers among you to the new hiking trail that makes it possible to go around the lake.
+This is sure to be one of the Inverness excursions that will be remembered.
 Do you want the South Loch Ness Trail (Video) hike along its entire length, but you should plan a longer stay of 4-5 days.
 There is a lot to see and experience on its 112 km length.
 We only go a short section of the trail down to the Falls of Foyers.
 (Map)

 You can stay cheap on a hike in the Highlands in so-called Bothies.